-Auto-backup is a one-way backup and won’t let you sync your changes across GoodNotes on different devices as iCloud does.
-Changes you make in the cloud storage won’t affect the data in GoodNotes on your devices.
+Auto-backup is a one-way process, and so it doesn't sync your changes across your devices as iCloud does.
+Changes you make in the cloud storage won't affect your GoodNotes library.

 How to set it up

 - Tap the ⚙️ icon in the top-right corner of the Library view > Settings > Automatic Backup, and enable Auto Backup.